sach1312/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

 ### Intersection Over Union

 - Intersection Over Union is a function used to evaluate the object detection algorithm.
-- It computes size of intersection and divide it by the union.
+- It computes `size of intersection/size of the union`.
 More generally, *IoU* *is a measure of the overlap between two bounding boxes*.
+- While IoU is a general measure for overlap between any two bounding boxes, it can be used a performance measure for object localization, if computed between the actual bounding box and the predicted bounding box.
 - For example:
   - ![](Images/25.png)
   - The red is the labeled output and the purple is the predicted output.
   - To compute Intersection Over Union we first compute the union area of the two rectangles which is "the first rectangle + second rectangle" Then compute the intersection area between these two rectangles.
   - Finally `IOU = intersection area / Union area`
-- If `IOU >=0.5` then its good.
-The best answer will be 1.
+- If `IOU >=0.5`, then the prediction is correct.
+- The best value of IoU is 1.
 - The higher the IOU the better is the accuracy.

 ### Non-max Suppression

-- One of the problems we have addressed in YOLO is that it can detect an object multiple times.
+- One of the problems that the YOLO faces, is that it can detect an object multiple times.
-- Non-max Suppression is a way to make sure that YOLO detects the object just once.
+- Non-max Suppression is a way to make sure that YOLO detects each object just once.
 - For example:
   - ![](Images/26.png)
-  - Each car has two or more detections with different probabilities.
-This came from some of the grids that thinks that this is the center point of the object.
+  - The grid cells surrounding the one containing the midpoint may report that the car is contained in them, and therefore each car has two or more detections - with multiple probabilities.
-- Non-max suppression algorithm:
+- How Non-max suppression algorithm works:
-  1. Lets assume that we are targeting one class as an output class.
-  2. Y shape should be `[Pc, bx, by, bh, hw]` Where Pc is the probability if that object occurs.
+  1. This algorithm is being described for only one class.
+Therefore, discard C1,C2,C3 etc so that output looks like `[Pc,bx,by,bh,bw]`.
-  3. Discard all boxes with `Pc < 0.6`
+  2. Discard all boxes with Pc<=0.6.
-  4. While there are any remaining boxes:
-     1. Pick the box with the largest Pc Output that as a prediction.
-     2. Discard any remaining box with `IoU > 0.5` with that box output in the previous step i.e any box with high overlap(greater than overlap threshold of 0.5).
+  3. Out of all the grid cells that report the presence of an object, pick the box with the largest Pc.
+  4. Now consider the remaining grid cells.
+If the IoU of this grid cell, with the grid cell obtained in the previous step, is >0.5, then discard that box. (basically high IoU indicates that the boxes are overlapping).
+  5. Repeat steps 3 and 4, starting with the box with the next highest probability - until all the boxes have either been chosen (as a prediction) or discarded.

 - If there are multiple classes/object types `c` you want to detect, you should run the Non-max suppression `c` times, once for every output class.

 ### Anchor Boxes

-- In YOLO, a grid only detects one object.
-What if a grid cell wants to detect multiple object?
+- In YOLO, a grid cell can only detect one object.
+What if a grid cell wants to detect multiple objects?
   - ![](Images/27.png)
-  - Car and person grid is same here.
+  - The midpoint of car and person are in the same grid cell (and are almost the same).
   - In practice this happens rarely.
-- The idea of Anchor boxes helps us solving this issue.
+- The idea of Anchor boxes helps us in solving this issue.
+Define two anchor boxes, one in landscape and one in perspective mode.
 - If Y = `[Pc, bx, by, bh, bw, c1, c2, c3]` Then to use two anchor boxes like this:
-  - Y = `[Pc, bx, by, bh, bw, c1, c2, c3, Pc, bx, by, bh, bw, c1, c2, c3]`  We simply have repeated  the one anchor Y.
+  - Y = `[Pc, bx, by, bh, bw, c1, c2, c3, Pc, bx, by, bh, bw, c1, c2, c3]`.
+The first set of parameters correspond to the first anchor box, and the second to the second.
+We simply have repeated the one anchor Y.
   - The two anchor boxes you choose should be known as a shape:
     - ![](Images/28.png)
-- So Previously, each object in training image is assigned to grid cell that contains that object's midpoint.
+- So previously, each object in training image is assigned to grid cell that contains that object's midpoint.
-- With two anchor boxes, Each object in training image is assigned to grid cell that contains object's midpoint and anchor box for the grid cell with <u>highest IoU</u>.
-You have to check where your object should be based on its rectangle closest to which anchor box.
+- In this mode of implementation, we have defined two anchor boxes for each grid cell.
+Therefore, each object in the training image is assigned to a grid cell that contains object's midpoint, as well as to an anchor box for the grid cell with <u>highest IoU</u>, i.e. the encoding of each object is now (grid cell, anchor box).
+The anchor box is chosen based on higher IoU.
 - Example of data:
   - ![](Images/29.png)
-  - Where the car was near the anchor 2 than anchor 1.
+  - In this case, the car resembled anchor 2 more.
+Moreover, only a car is present in the grid cell- no object matches to anchor box 1.
+- This algorithm fails when:
+  - we have more than two objects' midpoints in a grid cell (happens rarely, though).
+  - multiple objects in the same grid cell all correspond to the same anchor box
 - You may have two or more anchor boxes but you should know their shapes.
-  - how do you choose the anchor boxes and people used to just choose them by hand.
-Maybe five or ten anchor box shapes that spans a variety  of shapes that cover the types of objects you seem to detect frequently.
+  - How do you choose the anchor boxes?
+People used to just choose them by hand- maybe five or ten anchor box shapes that span a variety of shapes, to cover the types of objects that you detect frequently.
-  - You may also use a k-means algorithm on your dataset to specify that.
+  - You may also use a k-means algorithm on your dataset to specify the shapes of anchor boxes.
-- Anchor boxes allows your algorithm to specialize, means in our case to easily detect wider images or taller ones.
+- Anchor boxes allow your algorithm to specialize, i.e. easily detects wider images or taller ones.

 ### YOLO Algorithm

-- YOLO is a state-of-the-art object detection model that is fast and accurate
+- YOLO is a state-of-the-art object detection model that is fast and accurate.

-- Lets sum up and introduce the whole YOLO algorithm given an example.
+- Let's sum up and introduce the whole YOLO algorithm, given an example.

-- Suppose we need to do object detection for our autonomous driver system.It needs to identify three classes:
+- Suppose we need to do object detection for our autonomous driver system.
+It needs to identify three classes:

   1. Pedestrian (Walks on ground).
   2. Car.
   3. Motorcycle.

-- We decided to choose two anchor boxes, a taller one and a wide one.
+- We decided to choose two anchor boxes, a taller one and a wide one .

-  - Like we said in practice they use five or more anchor boxes hand made or generated using k-means.
+  - In practice, we may use five or more handmade anchor boxes, or we may generate them using k-means.

-- Our labeled Y shape will be `[Ny, HeightOfGrid, WidthOfGrid, 16]`, where Ny is number of instances and each row (of size 16) is as follows:
+- The output y would be either 3 x 3 x 2 x 8 or 3 x 3 x 16 in this case.
+Our labeled Y shape will be `[Ny, HeightOfGrid, WidthOfGrid, 16]`, where Ny is number of instances and each row (of size 16) is as follows:

   - `[Pc, bx, by, bh, bw, c1, c2, c3, Pc, bx, by, bh, bw, c1, c2, c3]`